UNC-Libraries/SCTS-Documentation/How-to-Proceed.md

 project.

 Sometimes we can go further than that.
-Particularly with smaller collections containing potentially significant materials, you are likely to carry out more procedures like unfolding and unrolling, humidifying and flattening, inner foldering, removing fasteners, preservation photocopying, and, as discussed above, sending items for conservation treatment.
+Particularly with smaller collections containing potentially significant materials, you are likely to carry out more procedures like unfolding, removing fasteners, preservation photocopying, and, as discussed above, sending items for conservation treatment.

 The following preservation activities may not be indicated for every collection that you process and